Restaurant Design Guide

 • Storage

-This setup is purposely designed to keep staff within their defined stations with less movement between spaces.
+This setup is intentionally designed to keep staff within their defined stations, minimizing movement between spaces.

-Restrooms should be accessible but situated away from the dining room.
-A restroom door that adjoins a dining area creates an uncomfortable situation for both the staff and patrons.
-After you’ve identified a kitchen space in your floor plan, you may want to consider restroom placement.
-Placing your restroom near your kitchen (as shown in the diagram below) can save you plumbing expenses by tying it into adjacent lines.
-Restrooms should be spacious but not cramped championed with easy-to-clean fixtures.
+Restrooms should be accessible but located away from the dining room.
+A restroom door that adjoins a dining area can create an uncomfortable situation for both staff and patrons.
+Once you’ve identified a kitchen space in your floor plan, consider restroom placement.
+Positioning your restroom near the kitchen (as shown in the diagram below) can save plumbing expenses by connecting it to adjacent lines.
+Restrooms should be spacious and easy to clean, featuring fixtures that are practical and hygienic.

-In the diagram you can also see a typical floor plan for a casual dining restaurant, including the kitchen and restroom placing.
-It also includes some technical information regarding proper spacing of isles, booths, tables and chairs.
+The diagram also illustrates a typical floor plan for a casual dining restaurant, including the placement of the kitchen and restrooms.
+It provides technical information regarding proper spacing for aisles, booths, tables, and chairs.
 The seating capacity is calculated based on a restaurant design module elaborated on in our restaurant tables spacing article.

 restaurant floor plans

-In order to facilitate the work behind the scenes, a well designed kitchen is a must.
-Having clearly defined work stations for food preparation, cleaning area, and service stations helps making the chaos of a busy restaurant kitchen easier.
-Given enough space, the recommended layout is one that includes a kitchen island, walk in storage and refrigeration areas and spacious isles, as shown in the diagram below:
+To facilitate efficient operations behind the scenes, a well-designed kitchen is essential.
+Clearly defined workstations for food preparation, cleaning areas, and service stations help make the chaos of a busy restaurant kitchen more manageable.
+Given sufficient space, the recommended layout includes a kitchen island, walk-in storage, refrigeration areas, and spacious aisles, as shown in the diagram below:

 restaurant kitchen floor plans